unoplatform/Uno.Wasm.Bootstrap/Readme.md

 - `UNO_BOOTSTRAP_MONO_RUNTIME_CONFIGURATION`, which provides the mono runtime configuration, which can be can either be `release` or `debug`.
 - `UNO_BOOTSTRAP_MONO_PROFILED_AOT`, which specifies if the package was built using a PG-AOT profile.
 - `UNO_BOOTSTRAP_APP_BASE`, which specifies the location of the app content from the base.
 Useful to reach assets deployed using the `UnoDeploy="Package"` mode.
+- `UNO_BOOTSTRAP_WEBAPP_BASE_PATH`, which specifies the base location of the webapp.
+This parameter is used in the context of deep-linking (through the `WasmShellWebAppBasePath` property).
+This property must contain a trailing `/` and its default is `./`.

 Those variables can be accessed through [Environment.GetEnvironmentVariable](https://docs.microsoft.com/en-us/dotnet/api/system.environment.getenvironmentvariable).